dset0x/dset0x.github.io/src/s6-desktop.md

 > The services must remain up at all costs.

 Therefore, one needs to explicitly ask all instances `s6-supervise` to end the services.
-I do this through `~/.services/enabled/.s6-svscan/finish`:

-    #!/bin/bash
+To do that I append the following _after_ my WM in `~/.xinitrc`:

     for svc in ~/.services/enabled/*; do s6-svc -dx "$svc"; done

----

-## Bonus: Replacing `OpenRC` with `s6`

-S\.
-Gilles has some notes on replacing `OpenRC` with `s6` [on his phlog](gopher://sdf.org/0/users/sgilles/phlog/2017-01-22_setting_up_s6.txt).
-I feel that this would be more effort to setup and maintain for a desktop-type system than `OpenRC`, but useful on low-end, limited-purpose systems.